chapel-lang/chapel/doc/sphinx/source/users-guide/locality/10-LocalesArray.rst

 would generate:

 .. literalinclude:: ../../../../../test/release/examples/guide/locality/10-numLocales.good
+  :language: text

-The 'Locales' Array
+The *Locales* Array
 -------------------

-The next two variables are a domain 'LocaleSpace' and array '
+Chapel programs also have a built-in array, *Locales* whose *numLocales* elements are the set of distinct locale values on which the program is running.
+This array is defined over a built-in domain, *LocaleSpace*.
+The domain and array are 1-dimensional and use dense, 0-based indexing.

 'here'